‘Daddy, I feel sick.’ So came the call from the back. Seconds later, he was covered in vomit. So was his seat, his toys, and the surrounding area.

 Your eyes are lying to your brain.

-Basically, your body is moving left, and right.
+Your body is moving left and right.
 It is slowing and speeding up.
-Your eyes must be telling your brain that these things are happening, but sometimes they do not do a very good job.
+Your eyes must be telling your brain that these things are happening, but sometimes they do not do an excellent job.

-My Son was sick because he was reading (or looking at pictures) on the side of a new toy we just bought him.
-While his eyes are transfixed on the box, his body was moving from side to side, slowing down, and speeding up.
+My Son was sick because he was reading (or looking at pictures) on the side of a new toy we had just bought him.
+While his eyes are transfixed on the box, his body moves from side to side, slowing down and speeding up.

-His eyes are telling his brain ‘I am not moving man’, but his body was telling a different story.
+His eyes tell his brain, ‘I am not moving, man,’ but his body was telling a different story.
 This causes his brain to get a bit confused.
-The result is that you get to see what he has just eaten, but this time it doesn’t smell as good.
+You get to see what he has just eaten, but this time it doesn’t smell as good.

 Reducing motion sickness

-There are some tips below that you can follow to help reduce motion sickness when you are traveling with a baby or toddler.
-Ultimately, you need to get them to look out of the front window.
+Some tips below that you can follow to help reduce motion sickness when traveling with a baby or toddler.
+Ultimately, it would help if you got them to look out of the front window.

-This is not a total cure, because some people will get motion sickness whatever they do to help stop it.
-If that is you, or your child, then it is worth speaking to a clinician, as they will be able to suggest some medication that will help to reduce motion sickness for children.10 tips to reduce motion sickness when traveling with a baby or toddler
+This is not a total cure because some people will get motion sickness to help stop it.
+If that is you or your child, then it is worth speaking to a clinician, as they will suggest some medication that will help reduce motion sickness for children.10 tips to reduce motion sickness when traveling with a baby or toddler

 Here are the 10 tips

-Number one is the most important because if it happens, you need to be prepped for any cleaning!
+Number one is the most important because you need to be prepped for any cleaning!
 Traveling with a baby doesn’t have to be difficult as long as you prep well.

 1. Prep a puke survival kit